Stroke Center Quality & Safety

 We believe you should have this information to help you make informed decisions about where to seek care.

-Sharing information about the quality of care we provide and looking at lessons learned is an important part of developing a team focus on patient safety.
+Sharing information about the quality of care we provide and looking at lessons learned is an important part of developing a team focused on patient safety.

 Initial Treatment After Stroke

-The majority of strokes are ischemic.
-That means they happen when a blood clot, a thick clump of blood, blocks a blood vessel and stops blood from reaching the brain.
-There are two types of stroke treatment, administering thrombolytics or performing mechanical thrombectomy that can both be offered to someone having an ischemic stroke.
-Tenecteplase (TNK), is a thrombolytic medication that stops an ischemic stroke by breaking up the blood clot so blood can reach the brain again.
-Mechanical Thrombectomy, is the process of removing that blood clot with a mechanical device to restore blood flow to the brain.
-The earlier a patient receives these treatments, TNK, the more likely they are to survive and make a full recovery.
+The earlier a patient receives these treatments, the more likely they are to survive and make a full recovery.

-Before they give a patient TNK, stroke team members have to complete several steps, including a neurological assessment, a CAT or CT scan of the brain, bloodwork, and more.
-Pharmacists also have to prepare the medication.
-Stroke team members work to complete these steps as quickly so they can give patients TNK as soon as possible.
-We track the percentage of eligible patients that receive this clot-busting drug and compare it to other like hospitals: the percentage of patients who get to UVA Health within 2 hours of “last known well” (defined as the last time they were known to not have symptoms) and receive TNK within 3 hours of that last known well.
+Before they give a patient TNK, stroke team members must complete several steps, including a neurological assessment, a CAT or CT scan of the brain, bloodwork, and more.
+Pharmacists have to prepare the medication.

+Stroke team members work to complete these steps rapidly, so they can give patients TNK as early as possible.

+We track the percentage of patients who receive this clot-busting drug within 30 minutes of arriving at our hospital and compare it to other hospitals like ours.

 Percentage of Eligible Stroke Patients Who Received Clot-Busting Drug Within 30 Minutes